 Cold beer and live music just seem to go together, especially on Louisiana's Northshore.
-Spend a Saturday sampling and swaying in Covington and Abita Springs.
+Spend a Saturday sampling and swaying in Mandeville and Abita Springs.
 Did you know the Northshore has more breweries than any other parish on the Louisiana Brewery Trail?

 After your tour, visit the original brewery location, which is now Abita Brew Pub, for a late lunch.
 The full-service restaurant serves salads, sandwiches and entrees- some of them incorporate the brewery's beers in their sauces.

 Or, check out two of Mandeville's hot spots for cold brews.
 You can try Cow Catcher Stout, Seven Sisters IPA, or one of the other craft brews from Old Rail Brewing Company across from the Tammany Trace's Mandeville Trailhead.
 Old Rail has a full menu to choose from.
 (Shop for prepared foods to take home, artisan crafts, and other goodies at the Mandeville Trailhead Community Market if you get there before one in the afternoon.)
 For a brew with a view, go on over to Barley Oak biergarten and have a cold one on the deck overlooking Lake Pontchartrain.
 Barley Oak offers some great salads, sandwiches, hot pretzels, and sausage plates, as well as brews from St. Tammany's three craft breweries.